OksanaShulha/javascript-quiz/README.md

 ## Running the Site

 This is a static website that only uses HTML, CSS and JavaScript, so you can run it directly from VSCode using `liveServer` or another static server like `http-server` or `study-lenses`.
+But the best way is:

-- `index.html` will run your website
+- `npm run dev`

+This will launch a development server that will update the website in your browser in real-time.
+The development server uses [vite.js](https://vitejs.dev/guide/why.html) which is faster and more helpful `liveServer`.
+Vite will only reload the files that you change, and will display clear error messages in the browser when something goes wrong in creation phase.

 ---

 ## Developing your Code

-This project is a full website so you will need to run it by opening `index.html` in the browser.

 It's recommended that you use VSCode to write your HTML, CSS and JavaScript.
-Each time you make a change in VSCode you will need to go to the browser and refresh to see if it worked.
+Each time you make a change in VSCode the changes will appear automatically in the browser if you used `npm run dev`.
 Everything you have learned about the debugger will come in handy!
 You can use breakpoints and `debugger` statements to step through while your website is running.

-The only code in this project that you can develop and test separately from the rest is functions in the `/src/logic` folder, these are _pure functions_ that will need to test.
-You can develop these either in VSCode or Study Lenses.

 ---